cb-ci/ci-backupandrestore/README.md

 ---

-## Requirements
+# Requirements

-* S3 Bucket and access
+* AWS Access: S3 Bucket and required IAM permissions/access keys.
-* Kubectl access to the cluster (CloudBees CI Controllers or Cjoc)
+* Kubernetes Access: kubectl access to the cluster hosting the CloudBees CI Controllers.
+* Controller States (Backup/Restore):
+  * Source: The controller to be backed up must be running.
+  * Target: A new controller must be running and connected to Operations Center.
-* Access to docker registry
+* Tooling: Access to a Docker registry to pull the necessary tools image (containing aws-cli, etc.).
-* Optional: EC2 VM (bastion host) for faster throughput
+* Optional: EC2 VM (bastion host) to ensure faster transfer speeds/throughput (same VPC/subnet recommended).

 ## Setup and Configuration